 Trash Can Upgrade

 The garage is commonplace for placing the trashcans.
-Besides ensuring that dogs and squirrels don’t make a mess of your trash, placing it in the garage allows for convenient disposal of wastes.
+Besides ensuring that dogs and squirrels don’t mess up your trash, placing it in the garage allows for the convenient disposal of wastes.

 You should also ensure that all sewer holes near your garage are adequately sealed, thus reducing the flies’ access.